DeepWaterIMR/ggFishPlots/README.md

 At the time of writing, the package produces three kinds of plots: growth curves, maturity plots, and length-weight relationships.
-Each function returns a ggplot2 plot and the estimated parameters as a list.
+Each function returns a ggplot2 plot and the estimated parameters as a text string that can be used in Rmarkdown and Shiny applications as well as a data frame for further use of the parameters.
+The elements are returned as a list.
 The package contains example data to illustrate the functionality.

 ### Growth curves